 Do I have to use the Breadcrumbs?

-No. The breadcrumbs are an optional flavor/texture component to the recipe.
+No. The breadcrumbs are an optional flavor/texture component of the recipe.
 You can choose to top with shredded parmesan or mozzarella cheese, or simply leave it as is.
 I recommend covering the casserole dish with tin foil while it bakes so it the top layer doesn’t dry out in the oven.

 If you’ve already made this recipe, please leave a review below letting me know what you think of it!
 Thanks for stopping by today!